Non-Gaussian diffusion near surfaces

-\textit{Approximate strong confinement theory. } To illustrate a simple application of Eq.~(\ref{c43}), we consider the case where the channel is sufficiently narrow with respect to the particle size, so that the local diffusion coefficients can be approximated by the quadratic expressions~\cite{lau07,avn20}:
+\textit{Analytic strong confinement theory. } We consider the case of a narrow channel where we approximate the local diffusion coefficients by the quadratic expressions~\cite{lau07,avn20,SM}:

 where $H_{\text{s}}$ is a characteristic distance that can be considered as a slip-like length if $H_{\text{s}} > H$.
 The coefficients $D_{\perp 0}$ and $D_{|| 0}$ depend on the effective channel height $H$ and on the particle radius $a$.
-In principle, the non-slip boundary condition must impose that $D_\parallel(z)$ is zero at the walls, which would imply that $H_s=H$, however numerically $D_\parallel(z)$ is found to be quadratic near the channel center and decays rapidly to zero near the walls \cite{avn20}.
-For simplicity, and to obtain explicit analytical results, we consider no external potential.
-In this case, Eq. (\ref{c43}) can be evaluated by noting that the eigenfunctions are the Legendre polynomials $P_n(z/H)$ of degree $n$, with the associated eigenvalues
+In principle, the no-slip boundary condition must impose that $D_\parallel(z)$ is zero at the walls, which would imply that $H_\text{s}=H$.
+However, numerically, $D_\parallel(z)$ is found to be quadratic near the channel center and decays rapidly to zero near the walls \cite{avn20,SM}.
+Here, Eq. (\ref{c43}) can be evaluated by noting that the eigenfunctions are the Legendre polynomials $P_n(z/H)$ of degree $n$, leading to:

-Expressing $D_\parallel(z)$ in terms of Legendre polynomials, one obtains the full temporal behavior of the fourth cumulant:

-Interestingly, for this model there is only one relaxation time, equal to the time for the particle to diffuse perpendicularly.
-This result can be generalized to arbitrary forms for $D_\parallel(z)$, keeping the same form of $D_\perp$ \cite{SM}, in which case many relaxation times appear.
-At short times, the non-Gaussianity parameter reads $\alpha(0)= (12 H^4)/(5 (3 H_\text{s}^2-H^2 )^2)$ and is thus of order one.
-For instance if one takes $H_\text{s}=H$ then $\alpha(0)=3/5$.
+In this model, there is only one relaxation time, equal to the time for the particle to diffuse perpendicularly.
+This result can be generalized to arbitrary $D_\parallel(z)$, keeping the same form of $D_\perp$, in which case many relaxation times appear (see SI~\cite{SM}).
+The non-Gaussianity is such that $\alpha(0)= (12 H^4)/(5 (3 H_\text{s}^2-H^2 )^2)$ and is thus of order one.
+At short times, if one takes $H_\text{s}=H$ then $\alpha(0)=3/5$.

-\textit{ Experimental system.} We now describe an experimental observation of the non-Gaussian yet Brownian motion of a colloidal particle near a wall.
-In our experiments, a polystyrene particle, with radius $a = 1.519 \pm 0.009~\mu\mathrm{ m}$ diffuses in an aqueous NaCl solution confined between two glass walls.
-Its trajectory is three-dimensionally tracked using Mie holography~\cite{lavaudStochasticInferenceSurfaceinduced2021f}.
+\textit{ Experimental system.} A polystyrene bead, with radius $a = 1.519 \pm 0.009~\mu\mathrm{ m}$ diffuses in an aqueous NaCl solution confined between two glass walls.
+Its trajectory is tracked in three dimensions using Mie holography~\cite{lavaud2021stochastic}.
 Here, $H_\mathrm{p}=40$~$\mu$m, so that $H_\mathrm{p}\gg a$.
-In addition, the density mismatch of the particle is chosen such that the particle is visibly localized near the lower wall due to gravity (see~\cref{fig.exp}(a)).
+The density mismatch of the particle is chosen such that the particle is visibly localized near the lower wall due to gravity (see~\cref{fig.exp}(a)).
 So, the effect of the upper wall is negligible both in terms of hydrodynamic and conservative forces.
+The bead is submitted to a potential: